 |Planning Board||Backlog module > Features > Board View||Use this view to help you plan your sprints and releases.
 For details, see The Planning Board.|

 Use this view to see work items according to their context, such as a specific release, sprint, and team.

 The Story board view shows the Team Backlog > Backlog Items tab in board view, showing the status of user stories, quality stories, and defects.
 For details, see The Story Board.

 |Task Board||Team Backlog module > Task Board||Use this view to see the current status of your tasks: user stories, quality stories, and defects.
 The Task Board shows the Team Backlog > Tasks page in board view.
 For details, see Work on your stories.|

-The following table describes actions you can perform in all board views.
-Perform the following operations on the cards:
+The following table describes actions you can perform in the board view:

 |Slider||Change the card size.|